feltre/CPIT3/README.md

 # CPIT3
-Useful info and materials - Workshop on glaaxies and black hole - Campus Party Italia
+## Workshop on glaaxies and black hole - Campus Party Italia